 Imagine how much awareness a great giveaway can generate if you promote it in all those places.

-64. Invest in the design of your offer
+64. Invest in the design of your lead generation offer

 Content marketing has become extremely popular because, well, it works.
 What that means is that you have multiple businesses out there offering similar content.
 Make sure that yours stands out by having it professionally designed.